nikitavoloboev/data/looking-back/2021/2021-february.md

 Reading [Fabien's look back on 2020](https://capnfabs.net/posts/2020-its-over/) and just wow.
 My journal here is just not as good.
 Let's try change it.
 And give more variety to my life.

-The one month with Dendron I had did not go as well as I hoped in that it turns out I won't be working full time on it at least for now.
-Maybe I can work on it in short term capacity, it's up to Kevin to decide.
+The one month with Dendron I had did not go as planned and I won't be working full time on it at least for now.
 I think Dendron is an amazing tool with great potential.

 Until then I will be trying to get LA up to speed.
 I also applied to [EF](https://www.joinef.com/) as a friend of mine, I worked at Gyana with, will be going through the program very soon.
 I might get into the same batch with him.